Tourism in China: Natural sites

 China's mountains, lakes, valleys, caves and waterfalls include:

 Mount Tai (Tai Shan) in the east, Mount Hengshan in the south, Mount Hua in the west, Mount Hengshan in the north, and Mount Song in the center of China have been called the Five Sacred Mountains since antiquity.
 The Taishan massif, which snakes through central Shandong, is admired by Chinese as paramount among them.
 Another mountain celebrated for its beauty is Huangshan in southern Anhui, known for its graceful pines, unusual rocks, cloud seas and hot springs.

 Jiuzhaigou, Huangguoshu Waterfall, and Guilin are all located in southwestern China.
 Jiuzhaigou in northern Sichuan is a beautiful "fairyland valley" running over 40 km through snow-covered mountains, lakes, waterfalls, and forest.
 The Huangguoshu Waterfalls in Guizhou are a group of waterfalls, 18 above-ground and four below, which can be heard from five km away.
 The Li River in Guangxi Zhuang Autonomous Region winds its way through karst peaks for 82 km between Guilin and Yangshuo.

 On the plateau in Northern China are many lakes.
 The Tianchi (Heavenly Pool) in the Tianshan Mountains in Xinjiang Autonomous Region is 1,980 meters above sea level.
 This 105-m-deep lake is crystal clear, the high mountains surrounding it carpeted with green grass and colorful flowers.

-Along the renowned Three Gorges of the Yangtze River are many scenic spots and historical sites; the Qutang Gorge is rugged and majestic, the Wu Gorge elegant, deep and secluded, the Xiling Gorge full of shoals and reefs and rolling water.
-The Lesser Three Gorges are lush with greenery, flanking water so clear you can see to the bottom.
-The Three Gorges Dam built here is China's biggest key hydro-power project.
+Along the Three Gorges of the Yangtze River are many scenic spots and historical sites; the Qutang Gorge, the Wu Gorge, and the Xiling Gorge, which has shoals, reefs, and fast-flowing water.
+The Lesser Three Gorges have vegetation along water that is clear.
+The Three Gorges Dam built here is a major hydro-power project in China.